Information required to list your event

 Please ensure that your event description follows these guidelines.

-- A broad statement that can’t be proven e.g. this is the best hotel in Canberra/Australia.
+- A broad statement that can’t be proven e.g. this is the best event in Canberra.

-- Main point in the first 25 - 30 words, including your business or event name
+- Main point in the first 25 - 30 words, including your event name

 - Information about facilities which cater for specific cultural or religious practices.